 In Telenor Group, we believe that it is important to address challenges related to authority requests with external stakeholders.

 As stipulated in the UN Guiding Principles on Business and Human Rights, governments have a duty to protect human rights.
-In Telenor we believe this duty extends to authorities and their requests for personal data or access to our networks.
-We recognize the legitimate needs on which these requests are based and see that good processes for releasing information are important to minimize risks to people’s rights.
+In Telenor we believe this duty extends to authority requests that impact privacy and freedom of expression.
+We recognise the legitimate needs on which these requests are based and see that good processes for releasing information are important to minimise risks to people’s rights.
 That’s why we place importance on the positive dialogue with relevant authorities in our markets, and we encourage authorities to join the international discussions on these issues.

 Also, we find great value in working with peers, sharing experiences and learning about how other companies handle particular dilemmas.
-As a founding member of the Telecommunications Industry Dialogue on Freedom of Expression and Privacy (ID), we have experienced first-hand the importance of discussing challenges in this space and recognize that there is great value in discussing with and learning from other stakeholders.
-Learn more about how we work with the ID Guiding Principles in our annual report.
+As a member of the GNI, we have experienced first-hand the importance of discussing challenges in this space and recognise that there is great value in discussing with and learning from other stakeholders.